Privacy Policy

 15) Deletion Requests / Shopify Processes

-If a merchant uninstalls the App or submits a Shopify-related deletion request, we process deletion in line with Shopify’s mechanisms and our contractual obligations, without undue delay, subject to legal retention requirements.
+If a merchant uninstalls the App or submits a Shopify-related deletion request, all withdrawal-related data is deleted immediately.
+Merchant account data is processed for deletion in line with Shopify’s mechanisms and our contractual obligations, without undue delay, subject to legal retention requirements.

 16) Data Processing Agreement (DPA / AVV)